Types of Reverse Mortgages

 How is a HECM Different?

-A HECM is unique in that it is insured by FHA.
-The HECM program was born out of Congressional hearings in the 1980’s and specifically designed to allow seniors access to equity in their home.
 Since that time, the product has developed significantly through legislation and partnership with the American Association of Retired Persons (AARP).
 Consistent counseling policies have been developed, the HECM for Purchase (H4P) was established, and most recently guidelines to protect the consumers through creation of financial assessment guidelines have been mandated.
-The HECM program today is an exclusive program offered as a benefit to seniors that will continue to improve and adapt with time.
+The HECM program today is an exclusive program offered as a benefit to homeowners with many strategic uses.

 HECM Eligibility